Export view data

 Best practice: If you only need a subset of the total columns available, using Selected Columns speeds up your export time, especially for the agent views.

-• Views that contain large data sets can take longer to generate and might not be available to download immediately.
-These exports appear as in-progress the inbox, and after Genesys Cloud finishes creating it, are downloadable from the inbox.
+• Exports for the Views that contain large datasets can take longer to generate and are unavailable to download immediately.
+These exports appear as “in progress” in the inbox and are downloadable from the inbox upon completing the export process.

 • Genesys Cloud automatically deletes the exported file from your inbox 10 days after you create it.